redstone-dart/redstone/README.md

 }
 ```

-If you want to output the messages to a different locale (for example, a file), you can define your own log handler:
+If you want to output the messages to a different place (for example, a file), you can define your own log handler:

 ```Dart
 Logger.root.level = Level.ALL;